plenck/TP07/README.md

 # TP07

-This repository contains source code of TP07 part of Phelma's scholarship https://tdinfo.phelma.grenoble-inp.fr/1AS1/td2.html
+This repository contains source code of TP07 parts of Phelma's scholarship https://tdinfo.phelma.grenoble-inp.fr/1AS1/td2.html